-Site Classification: Site classification in accordance with AS 2870: 2011 provides guidance on the patterns and magnitude of moisture related seasonal ground movements that must be considered in design.
-Based on the current soil profile / state, on limited subsurface information, soil reactivity and allowing for variation in the subsoil profile, the natural soil profile would be equivalent to Class H1 (highly reactive) conditions.
-The site classification must be reassessed should the subsurface profile change by either cutting or filling and/or if the presence of service trenches, retaining walls or submerged structures are within the zone of influence of the proposed footings.
-Reference must be made to the comments provided below
+Site Classification: Site classification in accordance with AS2870:2011 provides guidance on the patterns and magnitude of moisture related seasonal ground movements that must be considered in design.
+Due to the presence of an existing tree found near the boundary of the site (adverse moisture conditions), the site is classified as Class P. Notwithstanding the class P classification, based on soil reactivity including the additional tree-induced suction change and allowing for variation in the subsoil profile, the soil profile would be equivalent to low range class H1 (highly reactive) movements.
+The classification must be reassessed should the subsurface profile change by either cutting or filling and/or if the presence of service trenches, retaining walls or submerged structures are within the zone of influence of the proposed footings.
+Reference must be made to the comments provided below.